zliu41/CIPs/CIP-plutus-modules/README.md

 ## Acknowledgements

-This CIP draws heavily on a design by Michael Peyton Jones.
+This CIP draws heavily on a design by Michael Peyton Jones, and has benefitted greatly from discussion with Ziyang Liu, Roman Kireev, and Phil Wadler.

 ## Copyright
 This CIP is licensed under [CC-BY-4.0]](https://creativecommons.org/licenses/by/4.0/legalcode).